-4.6.3 Wireless Security
+4.6.2 Wireless Security

-Choose menu "Wireless 2.4GHz \rightarrow Wireless Security", you can configure the security settings of your wireless network.
+Choose menu "Wireless \rightarrow Wireless Security", you can configure the security settings of your wireless network.

-There are five wireless security modes supported by the Router: WPA-Personal, WPA2-Personal, WPA-Enterprise, WPA2-Enterprise, and WEP.
+There are five wireless security modes supported by the Router: WEP (Wired Equivalent Privacy), WPA (Wi-Fi Protected Access), WPA2 (Wi-Fi Protected Access 2), WPA-PSK (Pre-Shared Key), WPA2-PSK (Pre-Shared Key).

 Wireless Security

 O Disable Security

-WPA/WPA2 - Personal(R) ecommended)
+WPA/WPA2 - Personal(Recomment)

-Version: Automatic(Recomme Automatic(Recommended)
+Version: Automatic(Recommended

-Encryption: AES AES
+Encryption: AES ×

-PSK Password: 12345670
+Wireless Password: 12345670dfdsf

-(You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)
+- ers between 8 and 63 or Hexadecimal characters between 8 and 64.)

-Group Key Update Period: 0 Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)
+Group Key Update Period: 0 Seconds (H Keep it default if you are not sure, minimum is 30, 0 means no update)

-🔘 WPA/WPA2 - Enterprise
+WPA/WPA2 - Enterprise

 Version: Automatic 💌

-Encryption: Automatic 👻
+Encryption: Automatic 💌

 Radius Server IP:

-Radius Port: 1812 (1-65535,) stands for default port 1812)
+Radius Port: 1812 (1-65535, 0 stands for default port 1812)

 Radius Password:

 Group Key Update Period: 0 (in second, minimum is 30, 0 means no update)

-O WEP
+○ WEP

-Туре: Automatic 🖌 🖌
+Туре: Automatic 🗸

 WEP Key Format: Hexadecimal 💌

-Key Selected WEP Key (Password) Key Type
+Key Selected WEP Key Кеу Туре

-Key 1: 💿 Disabled 🛩
+Key 1: 💿 Disabled 💌

-Key 2: 🔘 Disabled 🛩
+Key 2: 🔘 Disabled 💌

 Key 3: 🔘 Disabled 🛩

-Key 4: 🔾 Disabled 🛩
+Key 4: 🔘 Disabled 🖌

+[Save

 Save

-Figure 4-20 Wireless Security
+Figure 4-18 Wireless Security

 - Disable Security If you do not want to use wireless security, check this radio button.
-But it's strongly recommended to choose one of the following modes to enable security. - WPA/WPA2-Personal It's the WPA/WPA2 authentication type based on pre-shared passphrase.
-The Router is configured by this security type by default. - Version you can choose the version of the WPA-PSK security on the drop-down list.
-The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.
+But it's strongly recommended to choose one of the following modes to enable security. - WPA /WPA2 Personal (Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
+The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request.

+• Encryption - When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA/WPA2-Personal radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-21.
+If you check the WPA-PSK/WPA2-PSK radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.

 WPA/WPA2 - Personal(Recommended)

 Version: Automatic(Recommended)

 Encryption: TKIP

-PSK Password: 12345670
+Wireless Password: 12345670

 (You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)

-Group Key Update Period: O Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)
+Group Key Update Period: 0 Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)

-We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.
+We do not recommend using the TKIP encryption if this device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.

-Figure 4-21 WPA/WPA2 - Personal
+Figure 4-19 WPA/WPA2 - Personal

-- PSK Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters.
-The default password is the same with the default PIN code, which is labeled on the bottom of the Router or can be found in Figure 4-16. - Group Key Update Period Specify the group key update interval in seconds.
+- Wireless Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - > WPA/WPA2- Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
+Enter 0 to disable the update. - > WPA /WPA2- Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
 The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request. - Encryption You can select either Automatic, or TKIP or AES.